Tooth Pain & Toothache Relief in Naperville, IL

 Visit Steps

-- Clinical exam: Visual inspection, percussion tests, and temperature tests to identify the problem tooth
+- Clinical exam: A visual inspection plus percussion and temperature tests to single out the problem tooth

-- Imaging: Digital X-rays to reveal decay, infection, fractures, or other hidden issues
+- Imaging: Digital X-rays that reveal decay, infection, fractures, or other hidden issues

-- Diagnosis: Dr. Brammeier explains the cause and recommends a treatment plan
+- Diagnosis: Dr. Brammeier walks you through the cause and recommends a treatment plan

-- Treatment: Many toothache causes can be addressed the same day — no need to suffer longer than necessary
+- Treatment: Many toothache causes can often be addressed the same day, so there's no need to suffer longer than necessary

 Helpful Tips

-- Don't take ibuprofen 4–6 hours before your visit if this is your first evaluation — it may mask symptoms
+- Hold off on ibuprofen 4–6 hours before a first evaluation, since it may mask symptoms

-- Note when the pain started, what triggers it, and what relieves it
+- Jot down when the pain started, what triggers it, and what relieves it

-- Bring a list of any medications you're taking
+- Bring a list of every medication you're taking

-- If the tooth was knocked out or broken, bring the fragment in milk or saliva
+- If the tooth was knocked out or broken, carry the fragment in milk or saliva

-- We reserve emergency time slots for urgent pain cases — call us first
+- We hold emergency time slots for urgent pain cases, so call us first

 Frequently Asked Questions

-Life is too short for tooth pain.
+Tooth pain steals too much of your day.
 Call us today and let's find out what's going on.